History of AEK Athens F.C.: 1991–92 season

-The new management of the club put the club's finances of in order and at the same time proceeded in the transfers of Refik Šabanadžović, Vasilis Dimitriadis and Alexis Alexandris, while Mirosław Okoński and Georgios Christodoulou departed.
+The new administration put the club's finances in order and at the same time proceeded in the signings of Refik Šabanadžović, Vasilis Dimitriadis and Alexis Alexandris, while Mirosław Okoński and Georgios Christodoulou departed.
 AEK Stadium was renamed to "Nikos Goumas Stadium", after the former president of the club, who had a significant contribution to its construction.

 In the UEFA Cup, they easily eliminated Vllaznia Shkodër in the first round and Spartak Moscow in the second round, while in the third round they faced Torino and were eliminated.
 In the Cup, AEK reached the semi-finals, facing PAOK and despite their 2–0 win, they were eliminated at extra time with a 3–0 defeat.
-In the end, they presented a solid substance in their game and won the title, with a difference of 3 points from the second.
+In the end, they played solid football and won the title, with a difference of 3 points from the second.
 Top scorer of the league was Dimitriadis with 28 goals.
 After the season was over, Dimitris Melissanidis and Giannis Karras purchased the shares of Zafiropoulos, with the former taking over the presidency.